Trending News

 Ghislaine’s pornography

-Alessi says that Maxwell would “take pictures of topless girls” with her swanky, high-tech camera at the Palm Beach residence.
-According to Alessi, she was “very avid with photographs,” and was “constantly taking photographs.”
-When asked if she was a “fanatic about photographs,” he responded: “Exactly.
+Alessi testified that Maxwell kept an album of photos showing topless girls at the Palm Beach mansion.
+He stated that Maxwell would “take pictures of topless girls” with her camera at the residence and described her as “very avid with photographs” and “constantly taking photographs.”
+When asked if she was a “fanatic about photographs,” he answered: “Exactly.
 Yes.”

 Share via: